Kenya School Expedition

 And here's the same team climbing through the lower forest areas:

 On the project phase you will not be moving very far from the camp which will be immediately adjacent to the project.
-This is normally in the grounds of a school or the Ulamba Childrens Home.
+This is normally in the grounds of a school.
 There are really no issues here at all, just keeping clean and hydrated and well rested since it's often very tiring looking after a kids camp all day!

 During the safari bit of your adventure, you will be entering reserves/parks usually consisting of dirt roads and sand tracks and not tarmac.
 If conditions are wet this can lead to adventurous driving but be assured that our drivers are well versed in safe and professional driving skills.
 If the weather is very dry then the terrain can be dusty so it's worth bringing a shawl or light scarf to cover your mouth and nose.
 The vehicles are well maintained and professional safari vehicles.